 In A Rush?

-What Do I Look For In The Perfect One?
+What Do I Look For In A Walk-In Tub?

 There are three main things we’re on the lookout for here in addition to the price: ADA compliance, construction, and extras.

 For the most part, everything without proper ADA compliance (with one notable exception) was cut from this list.
 Aside the mitigating circumstance of that one I mentioned, compliance is something that is easy to achieve and anything without it should be dismissed.